Bartek123k/miscellaneous-projects/README.md

 ---

-## Project IMS
+## Project IMS :
-Project made in 2024.
+Project made in 2024, Using VS and VS Code.

 ### About:
 Inventory Management System is a small scale project made to gain practical knowledge in creating frontend application.
 IMS helps you create a DataBase, and at the same time manipulate it using simple to operate and understand GUI.